 Barry A. Imber is a Certified Public Accountant who retired in 2010 from an accounting and advisory practice that he owned and operated since 1982.
 In addition, from 2007 to 2009, he performed trustee responsibilities including oversight of the operation of an auto dealership in South Florida.
 In addition to possessing the skills required to own and operate businesses, his qualifications include an extensive understanding of the preparation and analysis of financial statements.
 In addition, Mr. Imber has an extensive background in advising clients in the areas of accounting and financial services.
 Mr. Imber has also served as president and on the boards of directors of various professional and community organizations.
-He is a member of the American Institute of Certified Public Accountants and the Florida Institute of Certified Public Accountants.
+He is a member of the American Institute of Certified Public Accountants.
 Mr. Imber's experience has led our Board to determine that he is an "audit committee financial expert" as that term is defined in SEC rules.